-4. Georgia is the largest producer of peanuts in the U.S., accounting to almost half of the peanuts produced annually.
+4. Georgia is the largest producer of peanuts in the US, accounting to half of the peanuts produced annually.

 5. Have you ever wonder where the term “Peanut Gallery” comes from?
 The expression, which became popular in the late 19th century, refers to the section of cheap seats in a theater or the group of spectator seated there.

 6. Mr. Peanut was created by 13-year-old Antonio Gentile in a logo contest held by Planters in 1916.
 He won the grand prize of $5.00.
 His drawing of a peanut person with arms and crossed legs was refined by a professional illustrator who added the top hat, monocle, white gloves and cane.